The Forsyte Saga (2002 TV series): Episode 2

 Wanting to be with each other as much as possible, Fleur and Jon travel together by train back from the Dartie's.
 As they walk from the local station, Fleur is hailed from the riverbank by Michael Mont who has been sent by her father to row her home.
 Jon is jealous.

 Jolyon and Irene are desperate to frustrate Jon and Fleur's relationship, and they agree that Irene will take Jon on an extended visit to Paris.
 While they are away, Soames and Annette host a country weekend to encourage a match between Fleur and Michael; however, Fleur is pining for Jon and does not warm to Michael's advances.
 In the garden, Fleur see her mother and Prosper in each other's arms.

 Curious about Jon's home, Fleur walks over to take a look at Robin Hill.
-Jolyon, who does not know who she is, invites her in for lemonade and tells her of his loneliness and his poor heath.
+Jolyon, who does not know who she is, invites her in for lemonade and tells her of his loneliness and his poor health.
 In Paris, Irene cannot persuade Jon to forget Fleur, and mother and son return earlier than expected.
 Jon and Fleur immediately reunite.
 Jon is uneasy that Fleur visited Robin Hill in his absence, and Jolyon is outraged at the – as he sees it – deliberate deception.

 At home, Fleur finds a photograph of Irene concealed behind a framed picture of her mother, and concludes that the family feud had begun when Jolyon 'stole' Irene from Soames.

 Monty Dartie is unable to pay his gambling debts, and faces expulsion from his club.
 Just in time, they are paid on his behalf by an anonymous benefactor – Prosper, he believes, though Prosper does not admit it.
 To celebrate, Monty visits a casino for what he swears will be his last gambling spree before he turns over a new leaf.
 He finds himself on a winning streak and leaves at midnight with his winnings, a thick wad of banknotes.
 On the way home, Dartie's car swerves to avoid a horse, and Dartie is killed.
 At his funeral, Soames takes charge of the banknotes and promises to invest them on behalf of his sister and Monty's widow, Winifred.

 Soames receives an anonymous letter informing him of Annette's relationship with Prosper.
 She does not deny it, and Soames resigns himself to the fact that he has an unfaithful wife for a second time.
 Winifred realises that she means little to Prosper, who seems more interested in Annette.

 Prosper tells Fleur that her father and Jon's mother were formerly married and subsequently divorced.
 Fleur goes to Robin Hill to tell Jon, and is forced to take an uncomfortable tea with Irene and Jolyon.
 After an argument with his father, who considers Fleur manipulative, Jon packs a suitcase and leaves.